weizheng0216/MacrosoftForum/backend/README.md

 | 401 | Login fails, probably because *idToken* is invalid |
 | 500+ | Unexpected server error |

-### PUT /api/fileupload
-Upload a file.
-The file will be logically attached to a post or a comment, not both.
-The file should be **Base64 Encoded** into ASCII.

 ### PUT /api/posts/:post_id
 Request to update an existing post with new title and new content.
 It is very similar to creating a new post, except that a valid *post_id* is required in